jduell12/cs-module-project-hash-tables/Notes.md

 - takes a string and deterministically return a number indicating the index

 - Collision

   - when hashing returns the same number for different strings

+- Table for hashing numbers

+  - need to turn the value received from the hashing function into an index within the table
+  - value modulo of the length of the table
+    - ex. table length 8
+      - hashIndex = value % 8
+  - hash function doesn't care about the indexing
+    - only cares about returning a number for a string

+- Put
+  - storing in the hash table
+- Get

+  - getting something from a hash table

+- No matter how big the table is the put, get functions are all constant time